MAMMOTHMAN34/sg-disaster-risk/README.md

 ![Regional earthquakes](reports/figures/seismic_tailrisk.png)

-### Limitations
+### Limitations & future work

+What this analysis can't yet see, and where I'd take it next:

-- Elevation is a *surface* model (includes buildings) and 2013 predates the newest reclamation (Tuas mega port), which still reads low.
+- **Elevation is a *surface* model** (includes buildings) and 2013 predates the newest reclamation (Tuas mega port), which still reads low. *Next:* a bare-earth LiDAR DEM would give true ground heights.
+- **Flash flooding isn't really modelled.** The terrain index shows *why* (it's a drainage problem), but a real flash-flood model needs PUB's drainage-network and historical flood-incident data. *Next:* obtain those to model pluvial risk properly.
-- Exposure assumes residents are spread evenly within each planning area, and "resident" population excludes ~1.5 m non-resident workers.
+- **Exposure is residential only** — it assumes residents spread evenly within an area and excludes ~1.5 m non-resident workers, so it misses daytime/economic exposure in places like Tuas. *Next:* add a gridded population and land-value layer.
-- A 17-year rainfall record is short for detecting climate trends.
+- **17 years is short for climate trends.** *Next:* fold in the downscaled NCCS V3 projections to extend the rainfall outlook.

+## Key takeaways

+- Singapore's defining environmental risk is **water**.
+- **~135,000 residents** sit in the +2m sea-level-rise zone; coastal defence works out to roughly **S$740k per exposed resident**.
+- **Human** flood exposure (HDB towns) and **economic** flood exposure (western industrial reclamations) are different maps, as population data alone misses the latter.
+- Flash flooding is an **infrastructure** problem (drains).
+- Earthquake/tsunami risk is real but **low-probability**, since Singapore sits off the seismic arc.

 ## Data sources